Browser outdated: Flight search is not supported in IE version 10 or lesser. Please visit malaysiaairlines.com with supported browser.

-With the foodie, cultural and sports-loving city of Melbourne as its hub, experience Victoria’s diverse adventures all within just a few hours drive.
-Enjoy intimate encounters with Australian wildlife, one of the world’s great coastal drives, beautiful gardens and relaxing mineral springs, plus superb food, wine and coffee throughout the state.
+A city of constant discovery, Melbourne is envied the world over for its laid-back lifestyle and cross-cultural mix of fashion, food, sport and entertainment, shopping, heritage, the arts.
+With the foodie, cultural and sports-loving city of Melbourne as its hub, experience Victoria’s compact yet diverse adventures all within just a few hours’ drive.
+Enjoy intimate encounters with Australian wildlife, one of the world’s great coastal drives, beautiful gardens, national parks and rejuvenating hot springs, alpine villages (over winter) plus superb food, drinks and coffee throughout the state.

 Whichever direction visitors head in, Victoria is made for road tripping thanks to a landscape blessed with secluded beaches, dramatic rock formations, scenic waterfalls, and bush waterholes straight out of a painting.
 Travel across Victoria and experience the region's stunning landscapes, historic towns and renowned food and wine.
 The state's compact size means you can travel from high in the mountains to the rugged southern coast and back to the city in just a short space of time.